20.483[J] Noninvasive Imaging in Biology and Medicine

 Background in the theory and application of noninvasive imaging methods in biology and medicine, with emphasis on neuroimaging.
 Focuses on the modalities most frequently used in scientific research (x-ray CT, PET/SPECT, MRI, and optical imaging), and includes discussion of molecular imaging approaches used in conjunction with these scanning methods.
 Lectures are supplemented by in-class discussions of problems in research and demonstrations of imaging systems.

-20.483J will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by A. Jasanoff.
+20.483[J] will not be offered this semester.
+It will be instructed by A. Jasanoff.

 This class counts for a total of 12 credits.
 This is a graduate-level class.